SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-plinksie/PROJECT_PRESENTATION.md

-Paulina's Palindrome Checker
+Paulina's Palindrome Checker ☺️

+Please view the presentation to understand the making and features of my product: https://prezi.com/view/7wQPI4MyTFAfOqt4CSyB/

+🍄 🍄 🍄 🍄 🍄 🍄 🍄 🍄 🍄 🍄 🍄

-Hey there! 🌟 I hope this little project helps you out or at least gives you a chuckle.
+Hey there! 🌟 I hope this little project at least gives you a chuckle.
 Happy coding!

 With this task ive decided decided to build a simple palindrome checker.
 This project helps you see if a word or phrase reads the same backward as forward (like “racecar” or “A man, a plan, a canal, Panama!”).
 It’s a fun little project and I’m excited to share it with you! (sorry for all the pink)